majst01/ignite/images/kubeadm/README.md

 ## Start the seed master

-For the bootstap master, copy over the CA cert and key to use, and the kubeadm config file:
+For the bootstrap master, copy over the CA cert and key to use, and the kubeadm config file:

 ```bash
 ignite run weaveworks/ignite-kubeadm:latest \